-Past Division Commander Walter C. Mabie, of Pennsyl-If I were to tell you what I was doing at the time she vania: spoke, ladics, you would know how I feel.
+Past Division Commander Walter C. Mabie, of Pennsyl-If I were to tell you what I was doing at the time she vania: spoke ladies, you would know how I feel.
 And just to give you an understanding, I want to tell you that at the last moment I was asked to respond in a memorial service for New Jersey, and now I am asked to respond for the Commander-in-Chief to remarks that I must confess I was not listening to.
 But I know what they told you, just the same.
 I can imagine, how much they think of you in Illinois.
-And I want to say, ladies, that you should be just a little bit glad that he is pretty nearly finished as Commander in Chief because if he had-well about one more year to run around these United States.
-I am somewhat airaid that with the women suffrage stuff-don't forget that "stuff," you will have to change some of these words it you want to get them printed in the proceedings - that with the ladies now voting, and with the Commander-in-Chief being able to circulate around these United States, and tell them the pretty things that he can tell them, both individually, and as you noticed collectively, why, we might have to look forward to seeing another president of the United States come from that State of Illinois.
-(Applause).
-There is such a possibility, and the ladies seem to be learning politics wonderfully well, and you are in a good school when your are in a school of anything connected with the Sons of Veterans or the Daughters of Veterans.
-You will find more practical politics in your Orders than you will down in Washington.
-If you do not believe that, I refer you to several Commanders-in-Chief, Past Commanders-in-Chief.
-But I do want to say to you, that we are pleased to have you with us to-day.
+And I want to say, ladies, that you should be just a little bit glad that he is pretty nearly finished as Commander in Chief because if he had-well about one more year to run around these United States, I am somewhat airaid that with the women suffrage stuff-don't forget that "stuff," you will have to change some of these words if you want to get them printed in the proceedings - that with the ladies now voting, and with the Commander-in-Chief being able to circulate around these United States, and tell them the pretty things that he can tell them, both individually, and as you noticed collectively, why, we might have to look forward to seeing another president of the United States come from that State (Applause).
+There is such a possibility, and the of Illinois. ladies seem to be learning politics wonderfully well, and you are in a good school when your are in a school of anything connected with the Sons of Veterans or the Daughters of Veterans. will find more practical politics in your Orders than you will down in Washington.
+If you do not believe that, I refer you to several Commanders-in-Chief, Past Commanders-in-Chief. do want to say to you, that we are pleased to have you with us to-day.
 I was pleased to have you come in singing because it just gave me an inspiration for the doing of the things that I have to do next.
-I know the Brothers were pleased because you did something just a little bit different, and that is what we want, something just a little bit different, just to get out of the rut, and I think you started us off pretty well.
-The Commander-in-Chief was just a little bit peeved because we were not all here at the time we should have been.
-But I know your presence has washed that all away, and he is now happy, and we are going to start in now, and we are going to have a wonderful meeting this afternoon.
+I know the Brothers were pleased because you did something just a little bit different, and that is what we want, something just a little bit different, just to get out of the rut, and I think you started us off pretty well. mander-in-Chief was just a little bit poeved because we were not all here at the time we should have been.
+But I know your presence as washed that all away, and he is now happy, and we are soing to start in now, and we are going to have a wonacrful meeting this afternoon.
 (Applause).

-Commander-in-Chief Ireland: I was just wondering what made me able to regain my even temper, etc. Will Brother Mabie, after finishing his insulting remark about myself, kindly present the ladies on the rostrum with our badges.
+made me able to regain my even temper, etc. Will Brother Mabie after final his insulting remark about myself, kindly present to the rostrum with a badges.

-(Badges were then pinned on the visiting delegation).
+that go were then pinned on the visiting delegation).

-I call ou Past Department President of Illinois, Mrs. Agnes Lucas, of Peoria, for a few words.
+I call ou Past Department President of Illinois, Mrs. Agnes Lucas, of Peoria, for a few words